Looking for Legal Help in North Carolina?

 Finally, if you are considering hiring or retaining an attorney to assist in your immigration case, you may wish to review these videos (from the organization Ayuda), which offer tips about how to avoid being a victim of immigration-services fraud (“notario fraud”).

-The North Carolina Office of Indigent Defense Services maintains a directory of Public Defenders for all districts in North Carolina.
+The North Carolina Office of Indigent Defense Services maintains a directory of Public Defenders throughout North Carolina.

 Legal Aid of North Carolina helps with criminal record expunctions through its Self-Help Criminal Record Expunction clinics, online self-help materials, and toll-free helpline (1-866-219-5262).
 Self-help clinics are held about once a month in locations throughout the state, and participants should register online in advance.
 If you are unable to attend in person, you can may review relevant information online and watch a recording of the clinic on YouTube.